 Biguanide’s diabetes medications

-Start with Metformin 500 mg tablet daily increasing it to 500 mg twice daily (after one week) and up to three times a day (after another one week), to minimize gastrointestinal side effects.
+Start with Metformin 500 mg daily and increase it to 500 mg twice daily (after one week) and up to three times a day (after another one week), to minimize gastrointestinal side effects.
 You can further reduce the side effects by taking it along with food.
-Usual dose is 500 mg three times a day, maximum dose 1.0g twice daily.
+The usual dose is 500 mg three times a day, the maximum dose 1.0g twice daily.

 Metformin retards 850 mg tablet is a slow-release formulation.
 The usual dose is twice daily, maximum dose of 1700 mg every morning or 850 mg every night.

 Adverse effects of metformin include gastrointestinal distress such as abdominal pain, nausea, and diarrhea.
 These effects occur in up to 50% of patients; however, you can minimize this frequency with slow titration of therapy and food consumption.
 The more severe side effect is lactic acidosis; i.e., low pH in body tissues and blood.